kf106/blockchain-games/README.md

 To run the asset bank, execute:
     ./bank-run.sh
 This starts a local webserver.
 See http://localhost:5000/admin for the admin panel.
+Signup information for players is at http://localhost:5000/

 To run the player client, execute:
     ./client-run.sh